 There was no work of any kind in McRoberts to be found.
 My daddy had left home, walking, headed for West Virginia.
 He’d heard some mines were working and there might be job possibility.

 I knew that since times were hard and that daddy wasn’t working, there couldn’t be any visit from Santa Claus to McRoberts that year, there would hardly be enough money for a little bit of food, let alone any such foolish things as toys.
-I went to bed on Christmas Eve in 1931 knowing there was no Santa Claus, knowing there would be no new toys in our house the next morning.
+I went to bed on Christmas eve in 1931 knowing that there was no Santa Claus, knowing there would be no new toys in our house the next morning.
 I had helped my mother hang up our stockings on the mantel over the glowing coal fire in the grate, carefully banked with ashes, but I knew this to be but an idle gesture, that an apple, or perhaps an orange, would be the most that I could expect to find in my stocking the next morning.

 Then, it was Christmas.
 What a glorious day!
 I have a warm glow inside me yet today as I write these words, just remembering that wonderful morning.
 In my mind, I can still see the little boy that I was back in 1931 silently stealing down the stairs in that old coal company house, dreading to look immediately into the front room where our tree was standing.
 Lest even faint hope be dashed at once.
 Yet I was impelled into that room by a curiosity which could not be denied.